After learning how to create a Rubric Assessment, you may now want to use the Google Doc sharing capabilities.

 - Choose the document you wish to share

 - Choose your sharing settings

 *IF SELECTING "MAKE A COPY FOR EACH STUDENT" - PLEASE READ BELOW*

 When selecting "Make a Copy for Each Student", Google will create that copy when the assessment has been assigned.
 We recommend assigning the assessment as far in advance as possible prior to when the students will actually need access to the document.

-- This is to allow Google enough time to generate each of the copies and delegate them to each of the assignees
+- This is to allow Google enough time to generate the copies and delegate to each of the assignees.

 - If students try to access the assessment too quickly after it's been assigned, they may not receive the copy.

-- The more students you are assigning to, the more time you should give for Google to generate the copies.
+- The more students you are assigning to, the more time you should allow for Google to generate the copies.

 - The student will be able to edit the Google Doc directly within the assessment.